-Lastly, don’t forget to use nontoxic food when adding water to your Christmas tree’s stand.
+Lastly, don’t forget to use nontoxic additives, or “tree food,” when adding water to your Christmas tree’s stand.

 Always Be Supervising

-Christmas is crazy exciting for puppies—you’re bringing a tree into the house for the first time!
-A big part of making your puppy’s first Christmas successful is making sure that they’re totally supervised or safely kept away from these activities.
+Your puppy’s first Christmas is an exciting time for them—you’re bringing a tree into the house, after all!
+Part of making your puppy’s first Christmas successful is making sure that they’re totally supervised or safely kept away from activities like tree set-up and other decorating.
 This is where crate training comes in handy.

 “Crate training is probably the most important skill for puppies during the holiday season,” Westcott says.
 “If your puppy is happy in her crate, then she has a safe place to relax when owners can’t supervise her.
 This is helpful during parties, gift wrapping and other festivities.”

-Another strategy is to keep your puppy leashed inside the house, which will prevent her from investigating the tree or decorations too closely.
-When you can’t supervise your puppy, make sure she is safely confined in a non-decorated room or crate, and ramp up your puppy proofing.
+Another strategy is to keep your puppy leashed inside the house, which will prevent them from investigating the tree or decorations too closely.
+When you can’t supervise your puppy, make sure they are safely confined in a non-decorated room or crate, and ramp up your puppy proofing.